ramalakshmimerugumala/C-Programs/Functions.md

 enter a number 152
 not an armstrong number
 ```
-## Write a function cubesum() that accepts an integer and returns the sum of the cubes of individual digits of that
-number.
-Use this function to make functions PrintArmstrong() and isArmstrong () to print Armstrong numbers
-and to find whether a number is an Armstrong number.
+## Write a function cubesum() that accepts an integer and returns the sum of the cubes of individual digits of thatnumber.
+Use this function to make functions PrintArmstrong() and isArmstrong () to print Armstrong numbersand to find whether a number is an Armstrong number.
 ```
 #include <stdio.h>
 int cubesum(int n);